devanshi-code/high-five-5-frontend/README.md

 ●	React Icons

-Have fun and get started!
+Have fun and get started!💛